Battle of Mont Saint-Quentin: Background

-The Allies were pursuing the Germans, and the greatest obstacle to crossing the Somme River in pursuit was Mont Saint-Quentin which, situated in a bend of the river, dominated the whole position.
+The Allies were pursuing the Germans, and the greatest obstacle to crossing the Somme River in pursuit was Mont Saint-Quentin which dominated the whole position.
 The Mont was only 100 metres high but was a key to the German defence of the Somme line, and the last German stronghold.
 It overlooked the Somme River approximately 1.5 kilometres north of Péronne.
 Its location made it an ideal observation post, and strategically, the hill's defences guarded the north and western approaches to the town.

 Australian forces faced the German LI Corps, part of 2nd Army, under General Max von Boehn.
 According to Australian official historian Charles Bean, "German archives show that the 51st Corps anticipated the offensive...
 The line divisions were ordered to increase their depth and the counter-attack divisions to 'stand to.'"
 Bean states that LI Corps controlled the 5th Royal Bavarian Division, 1st Reserve Division and 119th Division.
 The German 94th Infantry Regiment (part of the IV Reserve Corps) was also involved in the battle.